ball2004244/PlayAI-Book-Reader/README.md

 - Tailwind CSS
 - PlayAI API

+## Features
+- Upload & View PDF files: Users can upload PDF files from their local machine.
+The application then renders the uploaded PDF files in the browser.
+Support zooming and page navigation.
+- Text-to-speech: Allow users to listen to the text in the PDF.
+The text is sent from frontend to backend in batches, then communicated to the PlayAI API for TTS.
+The audio is streamed back to the frontend and played in the browser.
+- Voice Control: Users can select different voices and adjust the speed and temperature of the TTS.
+This allows for a more personalized experience.
+- Responsive Design: The application is designed to be responsive and works well on different screen sizes.

 ## For Development

 Copy the `.env.example` file to `.env.local` and fill in the required environment variables.